 Costa Rica, located in Central America, can be a model of sustainable progress.
 The country has largely embraced renewable energy sources, such as geothermal, wind, and hydropower.
-In 2017, for more than 300 days, Costa Rica used renewable energy alone as its source of energy.
+In 2017, for more than 300 days, Costa Rica relied solely on renewable energy.
 This commitment not only reduces environmental ramifications but also demonstrates the economic viability of sustainable practices.
 Furthermore, a booming ecotourism industry has sprouted out of Costa Rica’s initiatives to conserve biodiversity, with 25 percent of its land set aside as protected areas (Siwińska et al., 2002)

 In Nigeria, the environmental consequences of the oil industry, which has been a significant driver of economic growth in the Niger Delta (8), are becoming increasingly visible.
-The region has suffered from ecological devastation due to a decade’s oil spills, gas flaring, and unrestrained exploitation, exposing the local communities to polluted water resources, biodiversity loss, and harmed agricultural lands.
+The region has suffered from ecological devastation due to a decade of oil spills, gas flaring, and unrestrained exploitation, exposing the local communities to polluted water resources, biodiversity loss, and damaged agricultural lands.
 The economic benefits of oil extraction contrast with the environmental and social injustices experienced by the local population.
 The case of Nigeria exemplifies the high environmental costs associated with a heavy reliance on non-renewable resources for economic development (Maijama’a et al., 2015)

 Bhutan, a nation in the eastern Himalayas, is dedicated to carbon neutrality and places a higher value on Gross National Happiness (9) than GDP.
 The country uses hydroelectric power, a clean and renewable energy source that enables both economic growth and sustainable practices.
-Its dedication to the preservation of the environment is evident by the fact that more than seventy percent of its land is set aside for forest cover (Banerjee and Bandopadhyay, 2016).
+Its dedication to the preservation of the environment is evident by the fact that more than seventy percent of its land is set aside for forest cover (Banerjee & Bandopadhyay, 2016).

 The rapid industrialization of China has resulted in severe air pollution, particularly in large cities such as Beijing (Huang et al., 2014).
-Due to the country’s reliance on coal for energy and its rapid growth, there is currently a ‘war on pollution’ (10), with the goal of investing in renewable technologies, moving towards greener energy sources, and enforcing more stringent emission standards (Parry, 2014).
+Due to the country’s reliance on coal for energy and its rapid growth, there is currently a ‘war on pollution’ (10) to invest in renewable technologies, move towards greener energy sources, and enforce more stringent emission standards (Parry, 2014).
 China’s efforts show how difficult it is to manage environmental accessibility while facing pressures from economic development, highlighting the need for more sustainable strategies.

 Singapore, a small urban city-state, is taking a holistic approach to urban sustainability, incorporating green spaces, water management, and energy efficiency into urban planning.
 This is exhibited by initiatives such as ‘Gardens by the Bay’ (11) and advances in water recycling technologies.
 Singapore has successfully developed a model of urban sustainability that addresses the environmental impacts of rapid urbanisation while promoting economic growth, despite having limited land resources (Allam, 2020).

 Solar energy projects in Chile, particularly in the Atacama Desert (12), have made significant contributions to the country’s economic growth and environmental sustainability.
-Chile has become a global power in the renewable energy market as a result of its commitment to renewable energy resources.
+Chile has become a global power in the renewable energy market due to its commitment to renewable energy resources.
 These projects have brought in foreign investment, created jobs, and boosted economic growth.
 The case of Chile shows how, especially in areas with an abundance of natural resources, strategic investment in renewable energy can balance economic interests with environmental sustainability (Agostini et al., 2017).